MisterCoffey/MisterCoffey.github.io/_posts/2017-02-08-BillboardProject.md

 ---
 layout: post
-Title: Is Song Length the 'Key' to Chart Success?
+title: Is Song Length the 'Key' to Chart Success?
 ---

 Does the length of a song hold the secret its success on the Billboard charts?
 The results are inconclusive, but there was a big difference between the length of rock songs in 2000 when compared to other genres.